-Mars Candy Stock
+Mars Candy Introduction (No Stock Symbol)

 According to science, chocolate is good for our health…Besides being delicious, chocolate can be good for at least one other thing – lining your pocketbook!
 Mars has been a leader in the chocolate industry for over 100 years.
 So how about some Mars stock?
 Read on to learn about investing in Mars Stock – and the chocolate industry in general!

 Considering that the global chocolate market is forecasted to reach $139.94 billion by 2024, you might want to consider taking a bite out of this giant.

 But if you want to take a bite of Mars candy stock, you won’t be able to.
 Mars has been a privately held company since its founding in 1883.
 However, I have a few more bars up my sleeve you may be interested in.

 Like Walmart, Mars is a big name.
 With an estimated wealth of $126.5 billion and annual sales of $18 billion, the Mars family and brand is the Walmart of candy.
 Ranked as the 6th largest privately held company in the US by Forbes, they are an industry giant.